 Section 6.
 Accreditation Director.
 The Accreditation Director is responsible for administering the Accreditation in Public Relations (APR) examination program for the Chapter.
 The Accreditation Director shall promote the value of the APR designation to Chapter members year round and advise candidates on proper preparation for the Examination.
 A qualified Accreditation Director must have earned his/her APR and be considered a member and APR designee in good standing with PRSA.

 Section 7.
 Public Relations Director.
-The Public Relations Director is responsible for creating a better understanding and awareness of the profession among key publics and handles the publicity for any or all activities or events of the PRSA Lookout Chapter.
+The Public Relations Director is responsible for creating a better understanding and awareness of the PRSA Lookout Chapter among key publics and handles the publicity for any or all activities or events.
+The PR Director also promotes the value of PRSA National and Lookout Chapter membership through the Chapter’s various communication vehicles.

 Section 8.
 PRSSA Liaison.
 The student liaison shall serve as a communication link between all local Public Relations Student Societies and the Lookout Chapter.
 This Board member will serve by virtue of their position and may be a full-time faculty member or PRSSA sponsor at a local university.